 These FAQs are intended to provide guidance about the application of the university’s Reservation and Use of Space policy, which is available in the Policy Library.
 If any interpretation of this guidance is inconsistent with the policy, please refer to the policy or policy owner to resolve any discrepancy.

 Can the Compass be used for expressive activity?

-In line with Return to Campus guidelines, and so as not to interfere with classes or university operations, the Compass is currently not available for any events, but individuals and groups, including those affiliated with the university, may hold an event in the Park Plaza.
+In line with Return to Campus guidelines, and so as not to interfere with classes or university operations, the Compass is currently available for tabling events only.
+Students or VCU affiliates must wear a mask and stay 6 feet apart, and no more than 10 people can be in the area at a time.
+The University highly recommends finding virtual alternatives to fundraisers, information sessions and other tabling usages.
 Noncompliance with university directives to move to this area will result in students being brought forward to Student Conduct and Academic Integrity.

 What is the maximum number of individuals allowed to be present at an event?

 Following CDC, State, and University guidelines, VCU will not have events with more than 10 individuals in attendance.
 This includes student organizations, who are encouraged to host virtual events.
 All on-campus events, meetings, and gatherings are limited to VCU faculty, staff, and students.
 Outdoor events must follow the same safety requirements as indoor events:

 - Face coverings must be worn